 Please note that if a POCT test is non-negative for opioids, the confirmation only includes the analyte(s) that tested non-negative on the POCT test.

-The POCT urine testing kits will remain the same, but the panel names will now be reported as follows:
+The POCT urine testing kits will remain the same.

 Oral Fluid (Saliva) Lab-based Testing

 To keep in harmony with lab-based urine testing and the extended opioid panel, effective as of June 4, 2018 oral fluid (saliva) lab-based testing will include oxycodone, hydrocodone, and hydromorphone.

 Oxymorphone is not currently available for the oral fluid lab-based testing panel, but we will make an announcement once the laboratory can accommodate this request.